SantiFQ/mini-centrifugue/README.md

 This written 'bitacle' will show the main aspects of our Biophysics II (class 2023) final project.
 We are two Biology students from Buenos Aires, Argentina, attending to Universidad Nacional de Luján (UNLu) planning to build from zero a 3D model mini centrifuge machine.

-We'll be using a hard drive disk, 3D printed parts (the rotor, machine's lid, etc.) and some other simple parts, that we plan to buy.
+We'll be using a hard drive disk, some 3D printed parts (rotor, machine's lid, etc.) and some other simple parts, that we plan to buy.

 This following work plan goes around the idea of trying to minimize the budget as much as posible, not only because we do not count with enough money to build this from scratch, but also we study Biology not Engineering.
-Moreover, we aim to tell all the curious people out there, that are lucky enough to find us surfing the internet, how this first experience worked for us at the end of the first semester of the current year (our first four-month period in Argentina).
+Moreover, we aim to tell all the curious people out there, that are lucky enough to find us surfing the internet, how this first experience worked for us at the very end of the first semester of the current year (our first four-month period in Argentina).

 The main and secondary objectives of our project are: